scala/docs.scala-lang/overviews/collections/overview.md

     import scala.collection.mutable

-Then a word like `Set` without a prefix still refers to an an immutable collection, whereas `mutable.Set` refers to the mutable counterpart.
+Then a word like `Set` without a prefix still refers to an immutable collection, whereas `mutable.Set` refers to the mutable counterpart.

 The last package in the collection hierarchy is `collection.generic`.
 This package contains building blocks for implementing